 Back inside the building itself, there is an equally concerted focus on staying ahead of the industry curve, not just in terms of the tenants operating under Cresta’s roof, but on a more intricate level across the usage of advanced technologies.

-The Centre’s Building Management System and generator services ensure this ongoing monitoring and tweaking of mechanical equipment and software; once again contributing to the overall goal of providing an optimum shopper experience.
+The Building Management System and generator services for Cresta Shopping Centre ensure this ongoing monitoring and tweaking of mechanical equipment and software; once again contributing to the overall goal of providing an optimum shopper experience.

 “We have structured our services and amenities to cater to our shoppers’ needs as much as possible and we concentrate on bringing one-of-a-kind experiences to people when possible.
 Examples of this include a free Masterchef Australia Judges Meet & Greet and, as part of our Festive Campaign, we were privileged to receive approval to host the premiere of Disney’s new movie, Moana.
 This was a special treat for us as we invited the children from the SOS Children’s Village to attend the screening.
 SAMA award winning singer, Lira – whose song featured in the movie – also attended the launch.”

 Bester concludes: “These are just a couple of examples of how we resonate with the minds of our shoppers, and indeed the greater market at large, as the iconic destination of choice for unique experiences and retail offering.”